freAK14/COVID-Precaution-Monitor/README.md

 ![Output GIF](https://github.com/freAK14/COVID-Precaution-Monitor/blob/main/readmefiles/result.gif)

 ## Potential Improvements:
-* We can improve the processing speed by not saving each frame , detected persons and detected faces locally.
+* We can improve the processing speed by not saving each frame, detected persons and detected faces after each iteration locally.

 ## Contact Me: